GoaFan77/Enhanced4XModRepo/Readme.txt

 			-Tier 0 planets (Asteroid and Dwarf Planets) now have 4 resource asteroids.
 			-Most Tier 1 planets (Volcanic etc) now have 6 resource asteroids.
 			-Most Tier 2 planets (Ice etc) now have 4 resource asteroids.
+		-Added Antistructure Bombers to TEC/Advent/Vasari.
+These are strikecraft with unique models that deal antimodule damage.
+They require antimodule cruiser research to build.
 		-Reduced the number of technologies required to unlock hero units.
 		-Reduced the number of Starbases that can be built at Stars to 2.
 		-Impenetrable Fortress Artifact Bonuses reduced, but now applies bonus to Tactical Structures as well.
 No longer gives Starbase build time bonus.